-Over the course of the past year or so there has been a proliferation of low-cost SIM-only mobile communications services provided by companies called MVNOs (or Mobile Virtual Network Operators).
-These services, which use the infrastructure of the big mobile networks, are growing in popularity due to the huge difference in the monthly cost when compared to Softbank, Docomo and au, whose business model seems to be based on making customers pay for a level of service that they often do not need.
+Interested in low-cost SIM-only mobile communications services provided by companies called MVNOs (or Mobile Virtual Network Operators)?
+These services, which use the infrastructure of the big mobile networks, are growing in popularity due to the huge difference in the monthly cost when compared to Softbank, Docomo, and au, whose business model seems to be based on making customers pay for a level of service that they often do not need.

 The vast majority of MVNOs use Docomo’s infrastructure, and any phone that was obtained through Docomo, including those still locked to that network, can be used with a Docomo-based service.
 In addition, any SIM lock-free phone that is compatible with the main frequencies on which Docomo operates (see below) will work.